Current Economics and the Future of Publishing

 1. A generally-accepted idea about media industries is that they are largely “recession-proof.”
 The cost for consumers to buy most published entertainment products — newspapers, magazine, books, films, etc. — is relatively small.
 Some histories of the Great Depression reinforce this idea.
 It is however a broad generalization that I’ll examine in more detail below.

-2. This proven notion of course overlooks advertising-related concerns that effect most media, including newspapers, magazines, television, radio (and now the Internet).
+2. Advertising is the core economic driver paying the bills for most media, including newspapers, magazines, television, radio (and now the Internet).
 While consumer media consumption remains steady in some sectors, advertisers cut budgets in a recession, thereby having a primary impact on the financial health of those media.
+For analysts it can be difficult to assess whether a publisher is suffering more from consumers switching to online pursuits or the advertisers that have floated the publication in the past.

 Below this section you’ll find my last revision to this article dated July 24, 2009.